-The people who put together modern TV shows are really very clever in how they get viewers to connect with and care about the characters on the show.
+The people who produce modern TV shows are really very clever in how they get viewers to connect with and care about the characters on the show.

 They start out with a broad premise — this is the stuck up rich girl, this is the upstanding moral cop who obeys the law to the letter — and allow that basic concept to sink in a bit before adding too many details to the equation.